NC256/Duplicate-Frame-Detector/README.md

 I've sunk so many hours into this project that I need to move on to other things.
 I have come away with a new appreciation of the complexity in this area of computing.
 I do want to revisit this project in the future, preferably after I've had time to dig into a couple textbooks on the topic.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

 # Addendum on SIMD
+Java is not usually the language people reach for when they need to do image manipulation